-Antenna Trust was established with the strategic, technical and financial support of Antenna Technologies in Geneva, in Switzerland.
-Today it manages several programmes in the State of Tamil Nadu.
+The Antenna Trust was established with the strategic, technical and financial support of Antenna Technologies in Geneva, Switzerland.
+Today it manages several programmes in the state of Tamil Nadu.

-Ecopark : a centre where micro-gardening, spiraling and microcredit converge
+Ecopark: a centre where micro-gardening, spirulina and microcredit converge

-The Ecopark of Madurai aims to promote the technological and financial means to reduce extreme poverty and malnutrition.
+The Ecopark in Madurai aims to promote the technological and financial means to reduce extreme poverty and malnutrition.
 The values of sustainable development and maximising local traditions are core to the project.

 The Ecopark site occupies two hectares of land, where some 30 people work on a range of activities:

-- Awareness-building on environmental and health issues for women and children
+- Awareness-raising on environmental and health issues for women and children

 - Cultivation of medicinal plants and herbs